kanisterio/kanister/examples/stable/mysql-csi-snapshot/README.md

 ## Install MySQL

-Install the MySQL database using the bitnami chart with the release name mysql-release
+Install the MySQL database using the bitnami chart with the release name mysql-release.

 ```bash
 # Add bitnami in your local chart repository